lanl/ThunderBoltz/README.md

 # ThunderBoltz

 ThunderBoltz is a 0D Direct Simulation Monte-Carlo code for the calculation of transport coefficients and 0D gas modeling.
-This repositroy contains the ThunderBoltz C++ source code (C22063) and ThunderBoltz Python API code (O4674), which fall under a GPL v3 license.
+This repository contains the ThunderBoltz C++ source code (C22063) and ThunderBoltz Python API code (O4674), which are released with a GPL v3 license.
-The overarching goal of this project is to provide transport coefficients for both electrons and ions, and to model energytransfer between charged particles and neutral gases.
+The overarching goal of this project is to provide transport coefficients for electrons, ions and neutrals, and to model energy transfer between charged particles and neutral gases.
 These processes are not modeled by commonly used Boltzmann solvers such as Bolsig+ or MagBoltz since these solvers only track electron transport (either via trajectories in the MC case, or through modeling